Sigrid Kaag: Minister of Finance

 On 12 July 2023, five days after the collapse of the fourth Rutte cabinet, Kaag announced in an interview in Trouw that she would not lead D66 into the 2023 general election, due to the impact of the "hate, intimidation and threats" her family was receiving.
-According to the Nederlands Dagblad, these reached a high point when she became leader of D66.
-Its article referenced public perceptions of Kaag as an elitist politician as well as PVV leader Geert Wilders calling her a witch in 2021.
-She became tearful in a May 2023 College Tour interview, when she was shown a video message from one of her daughters asking her to leave her job because of the threats.
+She stopped as minister before a new cabinet was formed.
+Kaag was named an honorary member of D66 at a November 2024 party convention.

 2024–present: Return to diplomacy

 Elad Goren, Yoav Galant, Antony Blinken and Sigrid Kaag in Kerem Shalom border crossing, May 2024.